Skip to content

 Analysing Popular Music

-Analysing Popular Music has two major concerns: firstly, to develop a social understanding of transatlantic popular music; and secondly, to develop a cultural-historical perspective on its development over the past 100 years and more.
+Analysing Popular Music has two major concerns: firstly, to develop a social understanding of transatlantic popular music; and secondly, to develop a cultural-historical perspective on its development over the past hundred years and more.
 This module introduces you to theoretical approaches to the study of popular music, allowing you to engage in independent critical analysis of popular music and popular musical cultures.

-This module introduces the key empirical methods and analytical approaches of Media and Cultural Studies.
-It enables you to produce original research, and to gain greater understanding of the methods you might use in your Media dissertation.
-It outlines a range of methods, and shows how these can be applied to particular media and cultural case studies.
+This module introduces the key methods and analytical approaches of media and cultural studies.
+It enables you to design and produce original research projects, and to gain deeper understanding of the research methods you might use in your final year dissertation.
+It outlines a range of methods (including textual analysis, ethnography, and critical discourse analysis), and shows how these can be implemented to particular case studies from the media and other cultural practices.

 Core module